 There are four stages of skin ulcer development.
 At stage 1, texture and color change, swelling occurs, and the area feels warmer than normal.
 The top layer wears away in stage 2, forming a tender, painful sore.
 At stage 3, the tissue beneath the skin further erodes, resulting in a small crater and, in some cases, visible fatty tissue.
 The final stage involves necrosis, which can inflict extensive damage to muscles, bones, and tendons.

 Individuals over 50, particularly women with poor circulation, are at risk of stasis or gravitational dermatitis.
-This type of skin inflammation happens in the lower legs, which is usually the source of blood build-up.
-The resutling edema puts pressure on the skin's blood vessels.
+This type of skin inflammation happens in the lower legs, usually close to the ankles.
+The resulting swelling puts pressure on the skin's blood vessels.
 In the earlier stages, people experience a noticeable itch.
 Scratching leads to cracking, ulcers, and scars.

 Pressure ulcers, also known as bedsores, are a significant risk for people who are bedridden or in a wheelchair.
 The sustained pressure, friction, or shear on certain points of the body causes compressed or distorted vessels, which impede blood flow.
 Without the proper nutrients coming into the area or a way to remove localized metabolic waste, painful swelling develops, and open wounds may result if the issue is left untreated.

 Neuropathic ulcers are a potential complication in people with diabetes.
 Those with uncontrolled or poorly controlled high blood sugar may experience tingling or stabbing pains in their extremities.
 Chronic hyperglycemia damages the nerves, resulting in poor or no sensation, particularly in the feet.
-This means that minor cuts go unnoticed and untreated, which can lead to ulcers.
+This means that minor cuts go unnoticed and untreated, leading to the breakdown of the tissue, and eventually ulcers.

-Buruli ulcer is a disease that is caused by Mycobacterium ulcerans, a bacteria in the same family as leprosy and tuberulosis.
-It takes advantage of the body’s innate heat and humidity to produce a toxin called mycolactone, which is primarily responsible for the extensive tissue damage associated with this condition.
+Buruli ulcer is a disease that is caused by Mycobacterium ulcerans, a bacteria in the same family as leprosy and tuberculosis, found in tropical areas of West Africa and Australia.
+This bacterium produces a toxin called mycolactone, which is primarily responsible for the extensive tissue damage associated with this condition.
 Skin ulcers, infection, and damage can extend all the way down to the bone.

 Proper treatment of ulcers depends on timing, location, and the stage.
 Doctors must first reduce the risk of infection, which requires antibiotics.
 Stemming blood clotting while applying topical treatments and dressings is also essential, especially for people with ulcers on their feet.
 In many cases, advanced tissue damage requires removal or debriding.